popey/popey.com-blog/content/post/2020/12/straightforward-linux-backups-with-rsnapshot.md

 drwxr-xr-x 3 root root 4096 Sep 23 08:01 alpha.0
 ```

 Finally the bit which tells rsnapshot what to backup.
 This is just a list of folders and where they get put in each of the folders above.
 These are the defaults, to which you can add folders which are important to you.
-I really only deeply care about my data in home and configuration in etc.
+I really only deeply care about my data in `/home` and configuration in `/etc`.

 ```
 backup /home/ localhost/